The Southern Connecticut State University

 Students who qualify for the Guaranteed Student Loan Program should consult with their financial aid officer and request additional aid for study abroad.
 Students must apply and be accepted to the Program; preference will be given to full-time students enrolled in degree programs.
 Students from other colleges and universities are welcome to apply.

-Fees are based upon historical program costs in France and current rates of exchange.
-Please bear in mind that it is expensive to live in Paris.
-Extreme fluctuation in exchange rates or boarding costs in Paris may result in additional fees being charged.
-In the event that additional fees exceed the costs above by more than 20%, the student may choose to drop the program and will receive a refund of all funds recoverable by the University.
-Fees will be frozen on May 1, 2014 and after that there will be no refunds.
+Fees are based upon historical program costs and current rates of exchange.
+Extreme fluctuation in exchange rates or boarding costs may result in additional fees being charged.
+The university reserves the right to change the itinerary of proposed trips if needed to control the cost of the overall trip.
+In the event that additional fees exceed the present costs by more than 20%, the student may choose to drop the course and will receive a refund of all funds recoverable by the university.
+Fees will be frozen on May 1, 2015, and there will be no refunds after that date.

 Office of international Education Cancellation Policy